rybchuk/rotor_inflow_benchmark/docs/unstable.rst

 The large-eddy simulations performed for this study match the atmospheric conditions measured in the field.
 In these simulations, we have less control over the time-averaged vertical profiles.
 Therefore, they do not match exactly the field measurements.
 Instead, the shear and veer for each of the three simulated cases is provided below.
 As for the measurement data, the same values are also provided as attributes in the netcdf constraint files.

-.. table:: *Table: Shear and veer in the large-eddy simulations of the unstable benchmark cases.*
+.. table:: *Table 2: Shear and veer in the large-eddy simulations of the unstable benchmark cases.*

     +---------------------------------------+--------------------------------------------+--------------------------------------------+---------------------------------------------+
     | Case identifier                       | 1                                          | 2                                          | 3                                           |